CodeSynth AI vs GitHub Copilot

 - Test code generation — Generates unit test code suggestions

-- Minimizes coding errors
+- Minimizes manual coding errors

 - Context-aware code completions improve developer productivity